manish-in-java/spring-data-jta/README.md

 `org.h2.jdbcx.JdbcDataSource`.
 Similarly, where `com.mysql.jdbc.Driver` is the regular JDBC driver class for the MySQL database, `com.mysql.jdbc.jdbc2.optional.MysqlXADataSource` provides the XA-compliant data source.
-1. Wrap the XA data source in a JTA-enabled `DataSource`.
-This class is responsible for ensuring that the wrapped XA data source participates in JTA transactions.
-1. Point the `EntityManagerFactory` instance to the `DataSource` instance.
+1. Point the `EntityManagerFactory` instance to the XA `DataSource` instance.
 This makes sure that the database connections participate in JTA transactions.
 1. Declare an XA transaction manager and an XA user transaction.
 1. Wrap the XA transaction manager in a Spring `JtaTransactionManager`.
 1. Use the Spring `JtaTransactionManager`.

-In order to see everything in action, install JDK8+ and Maven 3.1+ and run `mvn clean test` to run the tests included with the app.

 # 2. JTA providers